geokit/geokit/README.markdown

     # The IP provider order.
     #
-    # Valid symbols are :ipstack, :geo_plugin, :geobytes, :ip, and :ripe.
+    # Valid symbols are :ipstack, :geo_plugin, :ip, and :ripe.
     #
     # As before, make sure you read up on relevant Terms of Use for each.
     # Geokit::Geocoders::ip_provider_order = [:external,:geo_plugin,:ip]